jonnonz1/nz-statute-book/acts/public/2003/racing-act-2003.md

 ### 35 Consequences of breaching rule made under section 34
 (1) Every person who commits a breach of any rule made under section 34 may be removed from the racecourse by any member, officer, agent, or employee of the racing club or of the racing code with which the racing club is registered, or by any constable.
 (2) Every person who commits a breach of any rule made under section 34 also commits an offence.
-(3) Every person who commits an offence under subsection (2) is liable on summary conviction to a fine not exceeding $1,000.
+(3) Every person who commits an offence under subsection (2) is liable on conviction to a fine not exceeding $1,000.

 **Racing judicial system**